UNIVERSE-HPC/course-material/libraries/pybamm-developer/03_spm.md

 previous section, but we now need to discretise the model on two different spatial domains.

-::::challenge{id=spm-discretise-solve, title=Discretise and solve the SPM model}
+::::challenge{id="spm-discretise-solve" title="Discretise and solve the SPM model"}

 Discretise and solve the SPM model using the same methods as in the previous section.
 The following parameter values object copies the parameters from the PyBaMM